 If a B.C.
 Guaranteed Loan is 180 days overdue, the borrower will be restricted from further funding through StudentAid BC.
 The lending institution will forward the loan to StudentAid BC.
 StudentAid BC will adjudicate the claim and, if approved, forward the claim to Revenue Services of British Columbia (RSBC) for collection.
 RSBC will assign a collection officer to work with the borrower to set a new repayment schedule.
-Interest on the federal portion of the B.C.
-Guaranteed Loan will be charged the prime rate.
+The borrower will be restricted from further B.C. student financial assistance.

-11.14 Rehabilitation after Default
+11.3.7 Rehabilitation after Default

 If a borrower has defaulted on repaying their student loan, they must request rehabilitation before they can apply for additional student financial assistance from StudentAid BC.
 If the borrower is approved for rehabilitation, the B.C. portion of their student loans will no longer be in default.

-Please see Section 12 for information on rehabilitation after bankruptcy.
+Rehabilitation requirements are different depending on the type of B.C. student loan.

+Rehabilitation of B.C.
+Canada-B.C. integrated student loans

 B.C.
-Student Loans

-B.C.
-Student Loan borrowers who hold:

-- A Type B Risk-Sharing Loan that went into default while the borrower was a minor and had a claim for loss accepted by StudentAid BC; - A B.C.
-Guaranteed Loan; or - A Canada-B.C. integrated student loan; and who have lost their eligibility for B.C. student financial assistance because they defaulted and wish to rehabilitate their B.C.
-Student Loan must: - Repay the outstanding debt and all associated fees in full, or - Meet all of the following criteria: - Contact Revenue Services of British Columbia (RSBC) and make a payment schedule with RSBC; - Make the equivalent of two monthly loan payments based on the payment schedule outlined with RSBC: - Repay RSBC all outstanding interest, NSF charges and other fees associated with the defaulted B.C.
-Student Loan from the date of default; and

-Ensure that RSBC repayment requirements are up to date until the rehabilitation request is approved.
+Student Loan borrowers who hold a Canada-B.C. integrated student loan and who have lost their eligibility for B.C. student financial assistance because they defaulted and wish to rehabilitate their B.C. student loan must:

+- Repay the outstanding debt and all associated fees in full; or - Meet all the following criteria: - Contact Revenue Services of British Columbia (RSBC) and negotiate a payment schedule; and - Repay to RSBC all outstanding interest, NSF charges and other fees associated with the B.C.
+Student Loan; and - Once all outstanding interest and fees are paid off, make the equivalent of two monthly loan payments based on the payment schedule outlined with RSBC; and - Ensure that RSBC repayment requirements are kept up to date until the borrower receives notification the rehabilitation request is approved by StudentAid BC.
-If the borrower meets the eligibility criteria for rehabilitation and is approved:

-- The loan balance will be transferred to the National Student Loans Service Centre and they will update the borrower's credit report; and - Once the loan is returned to the NSLSC, borrowers will need to sign a revision of terms to acknowledge their contract, including their new monthly payment, account number and loan amortization. - The loan will then be administered under the terms and conditions of the Master Student Financial Assistance Agreement (MSFAA).
-If the borrower does not have a signed MSFAA on file at the time of rehabilitation, they may be required to submit an MSFAA before the rehabilitation is complete.
+If the borrower meets the eligibility criteria for rehabilitation and is approved their loan balance will be transferred to the National Student Loans Service Centre (NSLSC) for loan repayment management under the terms and conditions of the Master Student Financial Assistance Agreement (MSFAA).
+If the borrower does not have a signed MSFAA on file at the time of rehabilitation, they will be required to submit an MSFAA before the rehabilitation is complete.